 Political scientist Harold Laswell says politics is basically the struggle of “who gets what, when, how.”
 The UNC-Chapel Hill Writing Center’s guide to writing about Political Science adds that “political scientists study such struggles, both small and large, in an effort to develop general principles or theories about the way the world of politics works.”
 Political Science explores relationships among and within governments, societies, and individuals, both domestically and internationally.

 Like all scientists, political scientists employ the scientific method to objectively analyze and deduce truths and build theories about the world we live in.
-Duke University’s Thompson Writing Program provides a thorough explanation of how this process works, as well as a step-by-step description of the research methodology political scientists generally follow.
+Duke University’s Thompson Writing Program’s Political Science writing guide provides a thorough explanation of how this process works, as well as a step-by-step description of the research methodology political scientists generally follow.
 Writing in Political Science may include argument essays; responses to articles, texts, or events; research papers; and op-eds.
 Duke’s guide also explains that for any of these assignments, writers should develop a narrow topic, an arguable thesis, supporting evidence, and a few reasonable counterarguments.

 Psychology has a lot of different subfields and different kinds of writing tasks or goals.
 What’s considered “good” writing may change for these subfields and/or kinds of writing, but Psychology usually aims to study “behavior as well as the factors/mechanisms/properties that support behavior.”
-Miami University’s Howe Center for Writing Excellence offers a guide that explains more about these writing goals, plus how to use the scientific method, build credibility, navigate different subfields, etc. when writing in Psychology.
+Miami University’s Howe Center for Writing Excellence’s Psychology writing guide explains more about these writing goals, plus how to use the scientific method, build credibility, navigate different subfields, etc. when writing in Psychology.

 Because of the differences among subfields, audience, purpose, and context are very important when writing in Psychology.
-Purdue’s OWL offers tips for how to approach these elements and also breaks down how to format, use tables, and write lab reports in Psychology.
+Purdue’s OWL’s Psychology writing guide offers tips for how to approach these elements and also breaks down how to format, use tables, and write lab reports in Psychology.

 A common type of research paper in Psychology is the lab report.
 A professor at Richmond University explains that the Introduction and Discussion are the hardest sections to write in a lab report.
-Richmond University’s Writing Center breaks these sections down even more finely in their own guide and provides a sample student’s lab report with the instructor’s comments.
+Richmond University’s Writing Center’s Psychology writing guide breaks these sections down even more finely in their own guide and provides a sample student’s lab report with the instructor’s comments.

 You may be assigned an essay exam in Sociology.
-Some general advice is offered on our web page, and some essay exam advice with examples from a Sociology course is offered on Rice University’s web page.
+Some general advice is offered on our “Writing Essay Exams” web page, and some essay exam advice with examples from a Sociology course is offered on Rice University’s Sociology writing web page.

 For a brief overview of some general principles for writing about theatre, refer to the University of Richmond’s Guidelines for Writing Critiques for Theatre Performances.
 (Many of the principles are also true of writing about the humanities in general).
 Their first tip involves “close reading” a play’s written or performed format: “One must ‘read’ a performance closely by understanding its content, the historical, social, and cultural background of the performance, as well as by analyzing the components of the performance.”